mdx-editor/editor/docs/html.md

 # HTML Support

 Markdown documents can occasionally include additional HTML elements.
 Out of the box, MDXEditor converts those into generic HTML nodes, which extend [Lexical's Element nodes](https://lexical.dev/docs/concepts/nodes#elementnode).
 This allows the user to edit the HTML content (i.e. the nested markdown inside those elements).

-**Note:** while using HTML can be tempting (and easy when it comes to parsing/rendering afterwards), it goes against the principles of markdown being human-readable, limited by intention format.
+**Note:** while using HTML can be tempting (and easy when it comes to parsing/rendering afterward), it goes against the principles of markdown being human-readable, limited by intention format.
 If you need to extend the tooling available, it's better to consider directives and custom JSX components instead.

-Out of the box, the editor does not include UI that allows the user to add, remove or configure the HTML elements' properties.
-You can, however use the Lexical API to build toolbar components that do so.
+Out of the box, the editor does not include a UI that allows the user to add, remove, or configure the HTML elements' properties.
+You can, however, use the Lexical API to build toolbar components that do so.
 Below is a simple example of a toolbar component that lets the user change the CSS class of the element under the cursor.
-You can replace the input with a dropdown or an UI of your choice.
+You can replace the input with a dropdown or a UI of your choice.

 ```tsx
 const HTMLToolbarComponent = () => {